Metric mechanics with non-trivial topology: actuating irises, cylinders and evertors: Introduction

 Several recent works have focused on the programming of complex surfaces and inverse design \cite{warner2018nematic, griniasty2019curved, fengbigginswarner}, demonstrating, for example, how to choose a pattern of contraction that morphs a sheet into a face \cite{aharoni2018universal}.
 Though analytically virtuosic, mechanically these are variations on the theme of cones and caps.
 Here we take a different approach, and investigate the elementary modes of actuation of annular sheets.
 The introduction of a hole fundamentally changes the sheet's topology, allowing simple but qualitatively different modes of actuation, and inviting use cases such as apertures, sphincters, filters and pipes.
 Here we focus on axisymmetric director patterns encoding Gauss-flat shapes.
 Any simply connected Gauss-flat surface can be flattened into the plane isometrically (i.e.~without stretch).
 However, introducing a hole opens a rich design space of actuated shapes, including flat irises, truncated cones/anticones, cylinders and everted annuli.
+Although $\nu$ is limited to 1/2 in our LCE experiments, our treatment shows that the same family of shapes arises for shape-changing materials with any $\nu$.
 Importantly, despite producing Gauss-flat surfaces, such annular actuations are strong, and cannot be blocked without energetically expensive stretch.